-Employer involvement - the government is concerned with social justice, social mobility and encouraging enterprise to address the skills shortages in the labour market and the supply of higher skills; the College's HE programmes are devised in conjunction with the LEP strategic themes - transition into employment, development of world class skills, raising business investment in skills, responsive skills and employment system.
-The College acknowledges the value of employers as careers advisers for prospective applicants; employer involvement in curriculum, assessment and programme design ensures technical and professional HE qualifications are relevant and course content is current to the occupation or sector to facilitate progression into high value jobs and longer term employment.
+Employer involvement - the government is concerned with social justice, social mobility and encouraging enterprises to address the skills shortages in the labour market and the supply of higher skills; the College's HE programmes are devised in conjunction with the LEP strategic themes - transition into employment, development of world-class skills, raising business investment in skills, responsive skills and employment system.
+The College acknowledges the value of employers as careers advisers for prospective applicants; employer involvement in curriculum, assessment and programme design ensures technical and professional HE qualifications are relevant and course content is current to the occupation or sector to facilitate progression into high-value jobs and longer-term employment.

-Evaluation and assessment - providing higher education locally at sub degree level raises aspirations towards HE, removes barriers to progression, closes skills and attainment gaps and ensures that those with the ability have the chance of benefitting from higher education; learning is personalised to maximise rates of retention, attainment and progression; WP students acquire the knowledge, skills and attributes valued by employers, thereby enriching their personal and professional lives and are supported to achieve a good qualification and progress into work.
+Evaluation and assessment - providing HE locally for L4 and L5 programmes raise aspirations and remove barriers to progression, narrowing the skills and attainment gaps and promoting positive routes into HE.

-The College constantly reflects on how its strategies and activities impact on successful student outcomes and examines the reasons for this, to better target resources and funding for future cohorts.
+Learning is personalised to maximise retention rates, attainment, and progression.
+Each student acquires the knowledge, skills, and attributes valued by employers, thereby enriching their personal and professional lives and are supported to achieve a suitable qualification and progress into work.
+The College constantly reflects on how its strategies and activities impact successful student outcomes and examines the reasons for this to better target resources and funding for future cohorts.